qwc-services/qwc-services.github.io/src/configuration/ThemesConfiguration.md

     "defaultTheme": "scan/project"
     ...

+To use a custom thumbnail an automatically configured theme, place a an image called `<project_basename>.png` in `qwc-docker/volumes/qwc2/assets/img/mapthumbs`.
+For example. if the project is called `project_name.qgs`, the name thumbnail image would be named `project_name.png`.

 *Note:* The auto-scan directory can be is controlled by `qgis_projects_scan_base_dir` in `qwc-docker/volumes/config-in/<tentant>/themesConfig.json`.

 ### Manual theme configuration <a name="manual-theme-configuration"></a>